katiestar99/ansible/docs/docsite/rst/dev_guide/style_guide/index.rst

 Syntax highlighting - Pygments
 ------------------------------

-The Ansible documentation supports a range of `Pygments lexers <https://pygments.org/>`_ for `syntax highlighting <https://www.sphinx-doc.org/en/master/usage/restructuredtext/directives.html#code-examples>`_ to make our code examples look good.
+The Assible documentation supports a range of `Pygments lexers <https://pygments.org/>`_ for `syntax highlighting <https://www.sphinx-doc.org/en/master/usage/restructuredtext/directives.html#code-examples>`_ to make our code examples look good.
 Each code-block must be correctly indented and surrounded by blank lines.

-The Ansible documentation allows the following values:
+The Assible documentation allows the following values:

 * none (no highlighting)
-* ansible-output (a custom lexer for Ansible output)
+* assible-output (a custom lexer for Assible output)
 * bash
 * console
 * csharp